GEOG 104G Cities and Urbanism

 GEOG 104G | Open Schedule | Semester Two 2019 | City Campus | 15 points

-Having successfully completed this course, you should know:
+Having successfully completed this course, you should be able to:

-- how cities are a site of change and diversity
+- demonstrate why cities are a site of change and diversity

-- how social, political, cultural, environmental and economic processes and practices affect urbanism
+- discuss the social, political, cultural, environmental and economic processes and practices that affect urbanism

 - evaluate theoretical uban ideas using place-based case studies